portsoc/ws_node/README.md

 ```bash
 gunzip master.zip
 ```
-2. To download the qunit files to your server type:
+2. To download the QUnit files (and any libraries it uses, which you need to do before the first run of tests, but just the once) type:
 ```bash
 npm init
 ```